Special Occasion Licence

 Number of Licences

-You may not apply for more than two Special Occasion Licences per month, or a maximum of 24 per year.
+You may not apply for more than three Special Occasion Licences per month, or a maximum of 24 per year.
 If you apply for more than this limit at www.solo.bcldb.com, an exemption request will be automatically created and will require review by a case manager.

 Penalties for Liquor Infractions

 Special occasion licence holders are subject to the same enforcement penalties for liquor infractions as commercial bar owners.
 Special Occasion Licence holders are liable for any contraventions which occur while the licence is in effect, and this liability will continue for up to six months after the event has ended.

 When you host an event under a special occasion licence, you cannot:

 - allow someone who is intoxicated to enter or remain at your event